hphelion/documentation/commercial/commercial.glossary.md

 <!-- Not in Commercial beta
 ###Eve###
-:     A HP Helion OpenStack composite provisioning service that uses a topology design and profile to create VMs, volumes, and network segments as described in the topology.
+:     An HP Helion OpenStack composite provisioning service that uses a topology design and profile to create VMs, volumes, and network segments as described in the topology.
 Eve uses the Graffiti service to determine the resource pool existence, traits, and user identity mapping. -->

 ## F